 Navigating Difference

-In challenging times it is important to keep current political events in perspective and not neglect the important relationships and personal sense of purpose that make up so much of the texture of our lives.
-As leaders, we need to navigate relationships with those whose viewpoints differ from our own and to reassert the importance of the organization’s mission.
+In challenging times, it is important to keep current political events in perspective and not neglect the important relationships and personal sense of purpose that make up so much of the texture of our lives.
+Nonprofit leaders need to navigate relationships with those whose viewpoints differ from our own and reassert the importance of their organization’s mission.
 A time of uncertainty is a critical leadership moment; your actions now can reverberate for months to come, so seize the opportunity to reassure and to lead.

 Communal acknowledgement.
 Acknowledge tension and anxiety in the workplace, and differences of opinion amongst your staff, board members, and constituents.
 Times of stress are when people can feel that survival is at stake, further dividing us into armed camps.